Request Appointment

 This depends on several factors, including your health insurance coverage, what treatments you need, how many visits will be required, and also the car accident itself.
 In many cases, the at-fault driver or their insurance company will be responsible for your medical costs.
 However, fault can be disputed, and some people mistakenly believe an accident was their fault when it wasn’t.

 Proving your case can also be difficult if you put off getting treatment for your injuries, so we urge you to come in for an evaluation as soon as possible.
-Our specialists thoroughly document patient injuries, so a personal injury lawyer has the evidence they need to argue your case in court or with an insurance company.
+Our specialists thoroughly document patient injuries, so a personal injury attorney has the evidence they need to argue your case in court or with an insurance company.

 If you have concerns about the cost of your treatment, please speak with an attorney before you decide that you are to blame for the accident or that you don’t have options for seeking coverage for your medical bills.
 We’ve met many people who incorrectly believed these things, but after looking into the matter, an attorney was able to help them get their costs covered.
-A good personal injury lawyer will help you sort out who was at fault and look for appropriate car insurance policies.
+A good personal injury attorney will help you sort out who was at fault and look for appropriate car insurance policies.
 In some cases, you may even be able to make a claim on your own auto insurance policy.
 If you have more questions about your treatment cost, please contact us online or call 877-704-1761 to speak to one of our staff members about your case.

 A Dependable Car Accident Chiropractor in Georgia